 Not sure whether to check your bag or carry it on?
 Take a few minutes to learn the can-do and no-can-do rules of carry-on baggage.
 If you don’t want to carry-on, it’s still easy to check your bag if you prefer.

-Beginning June 3rd, as part of our continued efforts to reduce touchpoints on board, flight attendants are unable to proactively assist customers placing carry-on baggage into overhead bins, with certain exceptions.
+When packing, please remember that flight attendants are unable to proactively assist customers placing carry-on baggage into overhead bins, with certain exceptions.
 In addition to keeping customers and crew members safe and healthy, this change also protects flight attendants by decreasing the likelihood of injury caused by repetitive lifting.

 Review the following guidelines for approved personal items that you can bring, including items that are free to carry on like child safety seats.